 Tomer: In a general overview, technology never eliminated jobs.
 It never happened in the past.
 The world is evolving, and things are changing.
 The fact that a company will have virtual employees does not mean that it will create unemployment problems.
 On the contrary, it will help their employees deal only with the top 20% of the issues that need human intervention.
 It will clear their time to do other tasks much more accurately to increase the company's efficiency and accuracy and eventually deliver better results.

 In addition, there is a general problem of hiring people for customs.
 Usually, companies have the problem of not getting things done fast enough.
 So actually, our technologies can help the companies deal better with the current work and deliver faster with the current volume they have and give them the infrastructure to grow exponentially without hiring more employees.
 This is the part where virtual employees come in to help the company grow without the growing pains.

 The second one is the API.
-It's a cloud solution designed for companies with their own IT department, and they can connect their systems to our API.
+It's a cloud solution designed for companies with their own IT department and development team, and they can connect their systems to our API.
 So, down the line, the work of our virtual employees is seamless.
-Companies send a request from their system to ours, and it is doing the processing and sends back the answer, so eventually, clerks have the same system; nothing has changed other than the blank fields they had previously to fill up in the customs declaration are already filled with data.
+Companies send a request from their system to ours, and it is doing the processing and sends back the answer, so eventually, clerks have the same system.
+Nothing has changed other than the blank fields they had previously to fill up in the customs declaration are already filled with data.
 So it's a very easy change for companies that can do this kind of integration.

 The last one is an On-Premise solution, which we have because some of our customers have cyber requirements that do not allow us to use the cloud.
 So we also have a solution for them.